Published on: May 8th, 2024

 The highest mountain in Africa is certainly a sight to behold from the ground – so just imagine what you’ll see from its summit.
 Climbing Kilimanjaro is a challenging trek, but with proper guidance and some dedicated training, even inexperienced mountaineers can make it to the top.

 Follow the lead of an expert guide as you leave the savannah behind, trek through verdant forests and eventually reach the snow-capped peak of this sleeping volcano.
 Along with the unparalleled pride of completing the climb, you’ll be rewarded with breathtaking views.
+Kilimanjaro is a must-do for those interested in trek travel.

-3. Meet Chimpanzees in Mahale
+3. Observe chimpanzees in the Mahale Mountains

 Mahale Mountains National Park is set on the shore of Lake Tanganyika, and is home to one of Tanzania’s most beloved species: chimpanzees.
 Channel your inner Jane Goodall as you observe these fascinating creatures up close.
 They’re used to humans being around, thanks to the studies that Goodall herself conducted and inspired.